Cyclenerd/ethereum_nvidia_miner/README.md

 ### Mainboard

-Set the primary graphics output to on one of your NVIDIA cards.
+Set the primary graphics output to one of your NVIDIA cards.
 Disable Secure Boot (UEFI) and boot from the USB flash drive.

 ### Login